altitudelabs/mean-app/README.md

 3. Start MongoDB on your local computer

-4. Import data/*.json into your MongoDB (use a GUI like [MongoChef](http://3t.io/mongochef/) to make it easier)
+4. Import data/*.json into your MongoDB
-  - use `lynk-mean` as database name
-  - import the json files using the same collection name (e.g. accounts.json -> `accounts` collection)
+  - Run `cd data && node import.js`
+  - Wait for the "* Import completed" message
+  - Run `cd ..` to return to parent directory

 5. Run `grunt serve` to run this on your localhost